GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 The best practice for sharing a resource across function invocations is to initialize shared resources in a {FunctionsFramework.on_startup} block, and reference them from global shared data.
-As discussed above, avoid initializing shared resources at the top level of a Ruby file, because it could be loaded during build/deployment.
-Additionally, prefer the globals mechanism provided by the execution context, rather than using a Ruby global variable, because the Functions Framework can isolate the context's globals, improving testability.
+(As discussed above, prefer to initialize shared resources in a startup task rather than at the top level of a Ruby file, and prefer using the Functions Framework's global data mechanism rather than Ruby global variables.)

 Here is a simple example: